 Weaknesses are simply things that we have failed to address and consistently focus on over a lifetime.
 In other words, they are things that we have neglected — and what you don’t use, you will lose.
 Therefore weaknesses should not be seen as limitations, but rather as opportunities for change.

 Those who cultivate the habit of thinking big understand that by challenging their weaknesses they naturally strengthen their ability to deal with the unexpected events and circumstances that life throws their way.
-Likewise they understand that challenging weaknesses adds to their arsenal of skills and resources that they have on hand to help them attain their BIG goals and objectives.
+Likewise, they understand that challenging weaknesses add to their arsenal of skills and resources that they have on hand to help them attain their BIG goals and objectives.

 Strengthen Willpower and Resilience

 BIG goals and objectives are only achieved by those with the willpower and resilience to keep on moving forward when everyone else has stopped dead in their tracks.
 Those who think big clearly understand this, and they, therefore, strengthen their willpower and resilience on a daily basis even when performing the smallest of tasks.

 Those who think big ask BIG questions consistently and persistently until the right answer comes to mind.
 They ask: